BRU1S3R/BRUISER_MASTER_OSCP_NOTES/BRUISER_WILL_PASS.md

-# You are A Certified Professional Penetration Tester
+# You are a Certified Professional Penetration Tester
  # GENERAL
 ##### Lemmie upgrade you
  ```bash